 Reek Sunday has been held for around 1,500 years in honour of St Patrick and his 40-day fast on the mountain in 441.

 Thousands come to climb and to pray.

-In this report from ‘Nationwide’, Jim Fahy talks to mother and daughter Ramona and Patricia from Co.
-Fermanagh, Jimmy Noonan from Westport, Harry Hughes of the Croagh Patrick Archaeological Group and Father Fergal Cunnane from Westport, about their experiences of climbing Croagh Patrick and its significance to them.
+Mother and daughter Ramona and Patricia from Co.
+Fermanagh, Jimmy Noonan from Westport, Harry Hughes of the Croagh Patrick Archaeological Group and Father Fergal Cunnane from Westport, talk about their experiences of climbing Croagh Patrick and its significance to them.

 This episode of ‘Nationwide’ was broadcast on 29 July 1996.
 The reporter is Jim Fahy.